 Before you commit, make sure your electronic health record (EHR) is going to be the best one for your facility.
 For mental health organizations, they’ve got to be able to identify the best mental health EHR software for their operation.

-When looking for a mental health EHR/EMR for your facility, there are many features that you will need to consider to enable you to take advantage of the latest in technology.
+When looking for a mental health EHR or EMR for your organization, there are many features that you will need to consider to enable you to take advantage of the latest in technology.
 These features will be the difference between a clunky, inefficient system and a smoothly running facility that gets the most out of its EHR and not only meets—but exceeds—your needs.
 Even better, a great mental health EHR makes a real difference in the experience of your patients.

 Everyone’s needs are different in the mental health field, but there are a few universal themes when it comes to the best mental health EHR.
 The most successful EHRs share some common traits:

 Templates that work with your needs

 Once upon a time, paper was everywhere.
 Piles of it.
 Piles of files, in fact.

 Confidential information would sit on desks, just a manila cover away from complete and total exposure to the world.
 Then came computers.
 Then the Internet.
 Then, the cloud.
 It took a lot of work to make sure patient data, especially data as sensitive as mental health information, could be stored electronically and securely, but we’ve done it.
 We are here now and (hopefully) never going back to the days of dot matrix printers loudly and fitfully producing poorly saturated pages of patient information.